-- From Edinburgh: 3-Day Isle of Skye, Highlands & Loch Ness: Enjoy a 3-day tour experiencing the dramatic scenery the Scottish Highlands has to offer.
+From Edinburgh: 3-Day Isle of Skye, Highlands & Loch Ness: Enjoy a 3-day tour experiencing the dramatic scenery the Scottish Highlands has to offer.
 Spend time in Glencoe, explore the Isle of Skye, the Eilean Donan Castle and mysterious Loch Ness.
 Book your tour here.

-- Inverness: Isle of Skye and Eilean Donan Castle Day Trip: See the best of the Isle of Skye on a day tour from Inverness, including the capital Portree and the natural wonders of Kilt Rock and Lealt Falls.
+Inverness: Isle of Skye and Eilean Donan Castle Day Trip: See the best of the Isle of Skye on a day tour from Inverness, including the capital Portree and the natural wonders of Kilt Rock and Lealt Falls.
 Admire Loch Ness and Eilean Donan Castle on the way.
 Learn more here.

-5. The Scilly Isles, UK
+5. The Isles of Scilly, UK

-The Scilly Isles are perhaps the least well known of the Great Britain destinations in this article.
+The Scilly Isles are perhaps the least well-known of the Great Britain destinations in this article.